Overview

 Step 6

-See the next section to install Front Chat onto your website or app to start receiving and sending messages in Front.
+Copy your widget code snippet to install Front Chat onto your website or app to start receiving and sending messages in Front.
+See the Install Front Chat on your website section below for detailed instructions.

 If you do not need to recognize logged in users